Sefwi-Wiawso Forestry Commission lauded for efforts to curb illegalities | News Ghana

 Touching on the staff welfare, Mr Owusu-Bio stated that the government was aware of the concerns expressed by workers and putting measures in place to ensure that their concerns were addressed.

-“We have actually already started working on your welfare issues.
-Sector Minister has been here and you will hear good news in the coming months,” he assured.
+“We have already started working on your welfare issues.
+Sector Minister has been here and you will hear very good news in the coming months,” he assured.

 He reminded the staff of the Ministry’s plans to plant 20 million trees during the 2022 Green Ghana exercise.